sQUlearn/squlearn/docs/user_guide/executor.rst

     executor = Executor(dev, shots = 1234)

-- A backend from the Qiskit Runtime Service, which utilizes the execution of quantum jobs on IBM Quantum.
-Sessions and Primitives are automatically created and managed by the Executor class.
+- A :class:`Backend <qiskit.providers.Backend>` from :class:`QiskitRuntimeService <qiskit_ibm_runtime.QiskitRuntimeService>`'s :meth:`get_backend <qiskit_ibm_runtime.QiskitRuntimeService.get_backend>` method, which utilizes the execution of quantum jobs on IBM Quantum.
+Sessions and Primitives are automatically created and managed by the :class:`Executor <squlearn.Executor>` class.

   .. code-block:: python